CSCfi/rems/docs/examples/send-application-through-api.md

 This simple flow is enough to create a user and send an application for processing.
 The process gets slightly more complicated, if the application can be returned to the applicant for changes, or for example if a copy of an old application is used.

+More details of API use are available also at [using-the-api.md](../using-the-api.md).

 ## Create the applicant user

 First, create a user who is the applicant.
 This call is made with the technical user who has the `owner` or `user-owner` role.